 AARON STARMER is the author of DWEEB, THE ONLY ONES, and the acclaimed Riverman series.
 His most recent work is the YA novel, SPONTANEOUS, a black comedy about a high school where students begin to spontaneously combust.
 He is currently working on his next YA novel, MEME.
 Aaron lives with his family in Vermont.

 RAY STOEVE is a queer, nonbinary writer from Seattle, Washington.
 They received a 2016-2017 Made at Hugo House Fellowship for their young adult fiction, and are on a personal mission to include at least one trans character in every book they write.
-When they’re not writing heartfelt queer stories, they can be found working with youth, hiking their beloved Pacific Northwest, or on stage in drag.
-They’re currently at work on their debut novel, and their short story “Parker Outside the Box” appears in Bethany Morrow (editor)’s forthcoming TAKE THE MIC anthology. https://raystoeve.wordpress.com/
+When they’re not writing heartfelt queer stories, they can be found hiking their beloved Pacific Northwest or on stage in drag.
+They are a contributor to TAKE THE MIC: FICTIONAL STORIES OF EVERYDAY RESISTANCE, an anthology edited by Bethany C. Morrow.
+Their first novel, BETWEEN PERFECT AND REAL, will be published by Amulet. raystoeve.wordpress.com

 NOVA REN SUMA is a critically-acclaimed novelist from the Hudson Valley, now living in New York City.
 She is the author of the YA novel IMAGINARY GIRLS, a story about two sisters, their strong bond, and the dead body that threatens to break it.
 She is also the author of FADE OUT (a YA repackaging of her middle grade novel DANI NOIR) and 17 & GONE.
 Nova’s most recent YA novel, THE WALLS AROUND US, is a #1 Indie Next Pick and has received six starred reviews.
 She is currently at work on her next YA novel.